-Columbia University allows students interested in a further Master’s degree to begin studies towards that degree while still enrolled as undergraduates.
-Credits that you intend to apply toward the MA must be at 4000 level (or higher) and cannot be applied to earning your undergraduate degree.
-You can take as many as three courses (nine credits) as an undergraduate to apply to your MA, work that can save you money and time as a graduate student.
+Columbia University allows students interested in a Master’s degree to begin studies towards that degree while still enrolled as undergraduates.
+Credits that students intend to apply toward the MA must be at 4000 level (or higher) and cannot be applied to earning an undergraduate degree.

 Who Should Apply?

-We expect applicants to apply with an overall GPA of 3.5 or higher.
-We know how hard Columbia University undergraduates can work, so will also partner with admitted applicants to provide advising that identifies courses that fit with goals for the Global Thought degree.
+We expect applicants to apply with a cumulative GPA of 3.5 or higher.
+We partner with admitted applicants to provide advising that identifies courses that fit with the goals of the Global Thought degree.

 Why the Global Thought BA/MA?